 STERIS has hygiene hysteria.
-The company makes sterilization systems for health care, pharmaceutical, research, and industrial markets.
-In addition to the company's sanitizing lotions and soaps, health care professionals use the firm's steam and chemical sterilization systems to sterilize surgical and diagnostic devices.
+The firm makes sterilization systems for health care, pharmaceutical, research, and industrial markets.
+In addition to its sanitizing lotions and soaps, health care professionals use the firm's steam and chemical sterilization systems to sterilize surgical and diagnostic devices.
 STERIS also makes disinfection systems and infection prevention consumables.
 The company sells such surgical support products as exam lights, surgical tables, and scrub sinks.
 STERIS sells its equipment and consumables in more than 60 countries.
 In North America, its Isomedix unit offers contract sterilization for more than a dozen health care, industrial, and consumer products makers.
+STERIS acquired UK-based

 Products sold in the US market account for three-fourths of STERIS' sales.
 The company has contract sterilization, manufacturing, and warehouse locations throughout the US, as well as in Canada, Mexico, Brazil, France, Finland, and the UK.